The Storm Daughter

 The Storm Daughter is a lost 1924 American silent drama film directed by George Archainbaud and starring Priscilla Dean.
 It was produced and distributed by Universal Pictures.
 Some sources claim Edward J. Le Saint and/or Colin Campbell as a co-director.

 Plot

 As described in a film magazine review, a fishing boat in which Kate Masterson is sailing is run down by a schooner commanded by skipper Brute Morgan, a man with a terrible reputation.
 The young woman is rescued, forced to work, and ill-used by Morgan, who hates all members of her sex.
 In a mutiny the brutal but valorous skipper battles desperately against big odds, but is overpowered and put in irons.
 A violent storm breaks out and the captain is released to reassume command.
 The vessel sinks.
 Morgan and the young woman reach a desolate island.
 However, after all of these events, Morgan is a changed man and in love with Kate.
 She agrees to marry him.

 Cast

+Production

+Exterior shots were made at Laguna Beach.